-The information in this announcement that relates to Exploration Results and other technical information complies with the 2012 Edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (JORC Code) and has been compiled and assessed under the supervision of Mr Bill Oliver.
-Mr Oliver is a Member of the Australasian Institute of Mining and Metallurgy and the Australasian Institute of Geoscientists, and is a consultant to the Company.
-He has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the JORC Code.
-Mr Oliver consents to the inclusion in this announcement of the matters based on his information in the form and context in which it appears.
+The information in this announcement that relates to Exploration Results and other geological information has been compiled under the supervision of Mr Thomas Langley.
+Mr Langley is a member of the Australian Institute of Geoscientists and the Australasian Institute of Mining and Metallurgy and is an employee of the Company.
+Mr Langley has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and the activity he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the "Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves ('the JORC Code')".
+Mr Langley consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.